andisheegold/Byepervisor/README.md

 - Code to decrypt system library SELFs over TCP
 - Homebrew enabler (HEN) for 2.50 firmware (fself+fpkg)

+## Build notes
+This exploit payload is built using the [PS5-Payload-Dev SDK](https://github.com/ps5-payload-dev/sdk).
+Note also that the build for `hen/` is slightly special, as it gets compiled to a flat binary thats copied into a kernel code cave.
+The entirety of code in `hen/` runs in supervisor/kernel mode.

 ## How to use
 1. Run the UMTX exploit chain in webkit or BD-J and run an ELF loader
 2. Send `byepervisor.elf`
 3. Put the system into rest mode
 4. Power system back on
-5. Send `byepervisor.elf` again (if you use John Tornblom's ELF loader, this should continue to run after resume, if not the UMTX exploit will need to be run again)
+5. Send `byepervisor.elf` again (if you use John Tornblom's ELF loader, the ELF loader should continue to accept payloads after resume, if not the UMTX exploit will need to be run again)

 ## Future work
 - [ ] Support more firmwares for HEN